process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

 Here are some tips to generate the SVG to be included in the documentation.

 - Take the BPMN diagram used to test the related BPMN element in visual tests
-- Load the diagram in a test page.
+- Load the diagram in a test page
 - With your browser DevTools, inspect the element and retrieve the related SVG group
 - Copy the retrieved SVG code in a file and wrap it in a SVG element as shown below: